yehudit607/insurance/README.md

 submission records.
 The application should consist of:

 1. A server exposing HTTP based API allowing various operations on the submissions book.
-2. A client side web application to be used by the insurance broker to create, update and bind submissions.
+2. A client side web application to be used by the insurance broker to create, update and upload an application file to submissions.

 For your convenience we have created empty templates for both applications as part of this repository -